A-P-U-R-B-O/MindEase/README.md

-# InnerGlow — AI Mental Wellness Companion
+# MindEase — AI Mental Wellness Companion

-InnerGlow is an AI-powered web application designed to provide supportive conversations to users dealing with anxiety, stress, and depression.
+MindEase is an AI-powered web application designed to provide supportive conversations to users dealing with anxiety, stress, and depression.
 It uses the Groq API's LLaMA 3 model to offer empathetic, personalized responses and guidance, helping users reduce their mental suffering.

 ---